spring-attic/bomr/README.md

 Commands:

-  upgrade    Upgrades the versions of the dependencies managed by a bom verify     Verifies the dependencies managed by a bom
+  artifacts    Lists the artifacts in a group with a matching version upgrade      Upgrades the versions of the dependencies managed by a bom verify       Verifies the dependencies managed by a bom
 ```

 ## Configuration